apache/activemq-artemis/docs/user-manual/en/openwire.md

 destination into a FQQN address.
 This address will then represents the consumer as a multicast binding to an address representing the virtual topic.

-The configuration string property `virtualTopicConsumerWildcards` has two parts separated by a `;`.
-The first is the 5.x style destination filter that identifies the destination as belonging to a virtual topic.
+The configuration string list property `virtualTopicConsumerWildcards` has parts separated by a `;`.
+The first is the classic style destination filter that identifies the destination as belonging to a virtual topic.
 The second identifies the number of `paths` that identify the consumer queue such that it can be parsed from the destination.
+Any subsequent parts are additional configuration parameters for that mapping.

-For example, the default 5.x virtual topic with consumer prefix of `Consumer.*.`, would require a `virtualTopicConsumerWildcards` filter of `Consumer.*.>;2`.
+For example, the default virtual topic with consumer prefix of `Consumer.*.`, would require a `virtualTopicConsumerWildcards` filter of `Consumer.*.>;2`.
 As a url parameter this transforms to `Consumer.*.%3E%3B2` when the url significant characters `>;` are escaped with their hex code points.
 In an `acceptor` url it would be: